 Adding new Colour Wires to Existing Circuits With old Colour Wires

-You can clearly see that red is connected to the new brown (live), black is connected to the new blue (neutral) and the green and yellow earth stays the same.
+You can clearly see that red is connected to the new brown live, black is connected to the new blue neutral and the green and yellow earth stays the same.

-All installations where circuits and/or fixed cables have been added and the colours are mixed within the house must carry a warning of such at the fuseboard or consumer unit.
+All installations where circuits and/or fixed cables have been added and the colours are mixed within the house must carry a warning of such at the fuse board or consumer unit.
 The warning must be as similar as possible to the one shown below.
-Please go to the IEE website using the link above for information regarding the new wiring regulations to 3 phase installations or Extensions or alterations to 3 phase installations.